TheCreeper/woo/README.md

 ## Usage

-Simply compile using the [go toolchain](https://golang.org/dl/) and specify a directory for the leveldb database to be stored using the "-db" flag.
+Simply compile using the [go toolchain](https://golang.org/dl/) then specify a directory for the leveldb database to be stored using the "-db" flag.
-Bu default wuu listens on all interfaces which can be changed using the "-addr" flag.
+By default wuu listens on all interfaces, this can be changed using the "-addr" flag.

 Start wuu.